 Department and Faculty

-The Section of Gynecology treats disorders of the female reproductive and urinary systems.
-The Section of Gynecologic Surgery includes seven board-certified gynecologic oncologists, offering highly skilled, state-of-the art care for women with cancers of the female reproductive tract.
-Gynecology also includes pelvic and reconstructive surgery specialists (urogynecologists).
+- Division of Gynecologic Surgery.
+Includes seven board-certified gynecologic oncologists, offering highly skilled, state-of-the-art care for women with cancers of the female reproductive tract and four pelvic and reconstructive surgery specialists (urogynecologists).

 The Department of Oncology at Mayo Clinic has one of the largest, most comprehensive cancer diagnosis and treatment programs in the world.
 It is closely aligned with the Mayo Clinic Cancer Center, a National Cancer Institute-designated comprehensive cancer center.
 Mayo Clinic Cancer Center ranks in the top tier of cancer centers in the United States for cancer research, clinical treatment and education.

 Each year, more than 13,000 people are diagnosed with more than 200 different types of cancer and receive treatment through the department.

 The teaching faculty working in the clinics and hospitals are exclusively Mayo Clinic staff.
 Therefore, the Mayo patient population is available to provide an extensive learning opportunity and experience for fellow education.

 The teaching staff is dedicated to the three shields of Mayo's emblem: clinical practice, education and research.